vorakl/FakeTpl/README.md

 (echo -e "Workers $(grep processor /proc/cpuinfo | wc -l)\nVirtualHost $(cat /proc/sys/kernel/hostname):${RANDOM}\nUsername ${SRV_NAME:-www}" | faketpl)
 ```

-If this command was run in a basic official docker container with Apline linux with only Busybox on the board, then as a result, you'd get something like:
+If this command is run in a basic official docker container with Apline linux with only Busybox on the board, then as a result, you'll see something like this

 ```bash
 Workers 4